LitGroup/money.dart/README.md

 ### Value Sign Predicates

-To check if some money amount is a credit, a debit or zero, use predicates:
+To check if a money amount is a credit, a debit or zero, use predicates:

 * `Money.isNegative` — returns `true` only if amount is less than `0`.
 * `Money.isPositive` — returns `true` only if amount is greater than `0`.